raspberrypilearning/weather-station-guide/software.md

 1. Follow the [guide on the Raspberry Pi website](https://www.raspberrypi.org/learning/software-guide/) which tells you how to install the latest version of Raspbian.

 ## Setting up the Sensing and Database software.
 1. The simplest way to set the software up is to use a simple install script.
-If you wish to proceed manually through the steps, then you can follow [this guide](), but is only recommended if you have a firm understanding of command line interfaces, enjoy unnecessary labour, or want to make custom adjustments to your setup.
+If you wish to proceed manually through the steps, then you can follow [this guide](), but this is only recommended if you have a firm understanding of command line interface, enjoy unnecessary labour, or want to make custom adjustments to your setup.

 1. When Raspbian boots up, press **Ctrl** and **Alt** and the character **t** on your keyboard.
 This will open up a terminal prompt.